 Later in the evening we walked the short distance to KL’s food street, Jalan Alor.
 This street is a heady mix of traffic, crowds, street hawkers, delicious food aromas and plastic tables spilling out onto the road.
 The street is lined with outdoor restaurants which open each evening at around 6.00 pm.
 They mostly seem to serve similar dishes, and restaurant touts ply for your custom as you wander slowly along the road.

-We chose a restaurant at random, and ordered dishes of Thai Chicken and Rice and Butter Prawns, which we’d read was a popular Malay dish.
-Both dishes tasted delicious, the prawns were huge and I’m certain we’ll be having them again soon.
-We declined alcoholic drinks this evening as we were both tired and had probably had more than our fair share of drinks on our two lengthy flights.
+We chose a restaurant at random and ordered dishes of Thai Chicken with Rice and Butter Prawns, which we’d read was a popular Malay dish.
+Both dishes tasted delicious, the prawns were huge and I’m certain we’d be returning for them again.
+We declined alcoholic drinks as we were both tired and had probably had more than our fair share of drinks on our two lengthy flights.
 What I love about being in Asia is being able to relax outdoors, late at night in the tropical heat, without the need of jumpers or coats.

-Feeling exhausted after not going to bed since leaving Manchester yesterday afternoon, it was back to our hotel where we fell asleep as soon as our heads touched the pillows.
+Feeling exhausted after not going to bed since leaving Manchester the previous afternoon, it was back to our hotel where we fell asleep as soon as our heads touched the pillows.

 If you have enjoyed reading this post you may also like: